awesomerank/awesomerank.github.io/lists/vinjn/awesome-vulkan.md

 *  [Tutorial by Overv](https://vulkan-tutorial.com/) and [its github repository ★520](https://github.com/Overv/VulkanTutorial).
 [CC BY-SA 4.0]
 *  [Vulkan Demos and Tutorials ★36](https://github.com/Z80Fan/VulkanDemos) [MIT].
 *  [Qualcomm Video Tutorial Series](https://developer.qualcomm.com/software/adreno-gpu-sdk/tutorial-videos) - Leans more towards Vulkan for mobile devices.
-*  [Raw Vulkan](https://alain.xyz/blog/raw-vulkan) - An overview on how to program a Vulkan application from the ground up.
+*  [Raw Vulkan](https://alain.xyz/blog/raw-vulkan) - Overview on how to program a Vulkan application from the ground up.
 *  [I Am Graphics And So Can You](https://www.fasterthan.life/blog/2017/7/11/i-am-graphics-and-so-can-you-part-1) - Blog post style tutorial for those new to graphics learning Vulkan.

 ## Apps